NanoComp/meep/doc/docs/Python_User_Interface.md

 **`component` [`component` constant ]**
 —
-Specify the direction and type of the current component: e.g. `meep.Ex`, `meep.Ey`, etcetera for an electric-charge current, and `meep.Hx`, `meep.Hy`, etcetera for a magnetic-charge current.
+Specify the direction and type of the current component: e.g. `mp.Ex`, `mp.Ey`, etcetera for an electric-charge current, and `mp.Hx`, `mp.Hy`, etcetera for a magnetic-charge current.
 Note that currents pointing in an arbitrary direction are specified simply as multiple current sources with the appropriate amplitudes for each component.
 No default.

 **`center` [`Vector3`]**
 —